 Subsequent to the transfer of a large part of his estate of the Nawab Vazir of Awadh to the East India Company, in 1801 the Company had established a Board headed by the Lt Governor at Bareilly to administer this estate.
 At that one Secretary and a few Clerks had been sanctioned for this Board.
 After the expansion of territory under the Company’s authority, its headquarters was briefly shifted to Allahabad in 1834, but the headquarters was transferred to Agra in 1836 after the formation of the North Western Provinces.
 In January 1858, Lord Canning brought back the Government Headquarters from Agra to Allahabad, and later in 1902, after the amalgamation of the Awadh region into it the province was given the new name of United Provinces of Agra and Oudh.
 The headquarters had by then acquired the form of a Secretariat.

-Under the Government of India Rules 1911, many new subjects were gradually transferred to the local administration in January 1921 and the State Secretariat was re-constituted again.
-As a result, six new Secretaries were appointed and the Secretariat was expanded at the subordinate level.
+Under the Government of India Rules 1911, many new subjects were gradually transferred to the local administration in January 1921, and the State Secretariat was re-constituted again.
+As a result, six new Secretaries were appointed and the Secretariat was expanded at the subordinate levels.

-Under the above mentioned Rules, the Legislative Council was established in the State in 1921 and then Lucknow became the place of residence for the Governor.
-In view of convenience of work, the departments of the Secretariat gradually started shifting from Allahabad to Lucknow and eventually, on the recommendation of the Panna Lal-McLeod Committee appointed in 1932, the entire Secretariat was shifted to Lucknow in 1935.
-Under the new changes made by the Government of India, Rules 1935, the Secretariat was further expanded.
+Under the abovementioned Rules, the Legislative Council was established in the State in 1921, and then Lucknow became the place of residence for the Governor.
+In view of convenience of work, the departments of the Secretariat gradually started shifting from Allahabad to Lucknow, and eventually, on the recommendation of the Panna Lal-McLeod Committee appointed in 1932, the entire Secretariat was shifted to Lucknow in 1935.
+Under the new changes brought about by the Government of India Rules 1935, the Secretariat was further expanded.
 Under the new Constitution, the Rules of Executive Business were formulated in 1937 for discharging work in the Secretariat.